HendrikReh/deepresearch-rs/docs/TESTING_GUIDE.md

 2. Inspect logs (set `RUST_LOG=info`) to confirm each task executes in order.
 3. Verify `factcheck.confidence` and `factcheck.passed` appear in the output (and call the evaluator on captured logs when doing manual QA).
 4. Verify `critique.confident` toggles when you edit task logic (e.g., make Analyst omit sources).
+5. Run the CLI with `--explain` and confirm both the rendered reasoning summary and the persisted `data/traces/<session>.json` payload.

 ---